abinit/abinit/doc/tutorial/bse.md

 ## Absorption spectra including excitonic effects.

-This lesson discusses how to calculate the macroscopic dielectric function including excitonic effects within the Bethe-Salpeter (BS) approach.
+This tutorial discusses how to calculate the macroscopic dielectric function including excitonic effects within the Bethe-Salpeter (BS) approach.
 Crystalline silicon is used as test case.
 A brief description of the formalism can be found in the [[theory:bse|Bether-Salpeter notes]].

-The user should be familiarized with the four basic lessons of ABINIT and the [first lesson of the GW tutorial](gw1).
+The user should be familiarized with the four basic tutorials of ABINIT and the [first lesson of the GW tutorial](gw1).

-This lesson should take about one hour to be completed.
+This tutorial should take about one hour to be completed.

 ## Preparatory steps (WFK and the SCR file)

-*Before starting, you might consider to work in a different subdirectory as for the other lessons.
+*Before starting, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_bs"?*

 Copy the files file *~abinit/tests/tutorial/Input/tbs_1.files* in the working directory *~abinit/tests/tutorial/Input/Work_bs*.